 We highly recommend that carseats be used for all children under the age of 8 yrs old.
 Although not all of our buses are equipped with seat belts, for the ones that are it is required by law that everyone be buckled.
 Even on our buses that do not have seat belts, it would be safer for the child to be buckled into a carseat than not at all.

 We do allow children between the ages of 12 yrs and 15 yrs to travel unaccompanied as long as we have a Minor Release form.
-This must be filled out, signed and on file in our office before a prepaid reservation will be made.
-You may pay cash to the driver as long as a parent or guardian is there with the child to fill out the Minor Release form before putting the child on the bus.
+This must be filled out, authorized and on file in our office before a prepaid reservation will be made.
+You may pay cash to the driver as long as a parent or guardian is there with the child.
 Children under the age of 12 yrs cannot travel without a parent or guardian.
-A copy of our Minor Release form can be obtained here on our website or at our Ferndale or Burlington offices or you may get one from any of our drivers.
+You can fill out our Minor Release Form online by clicking here.

 A few of our stops are reservation only but generally reservations are not required.
 It is, however, a good idea to make a reservation so you are guaranteed a seat on the shuttle at the time you would like to ride.
 Reservations are prepaid with a credit/debit card over the phone, or online or you may pay by cash or check at our locations in Burlington and Ferndale or at certain Travel Agencies that have accounts with us.

 This is a fee that is regulated by the state.
 It fluctuates monthly and helps to compensate for high fuel prices.